 Depending on your oral health and unique needs, our dentist may work with a local oral surgeon for the surgical placement of the implant to ensure the best results.
 Once ready, we will fabricate your final dental prosthetic and secure it to the implant post in the comfort of our Chevy Chase dental office.

 How long does it take for my mouth to heal over the dental implant?

 The exact time it takes for a patients mouth to heal will vary from patient to patient.
 Typically the mouth will heal over the implant within 3-6 months.
 It is key to allow the jaw bone to completely heal and fuse with the dental implant before permanently attaching your final dental prosthetic.
 This step will ensure that you have the best and longest-lasting results.

 What is the best option if I’m only missing one tooth?

-If you are missing one tooth, Dr. Cobb will recommend a dental crown that is secured to a dental implant.
+If you are missing one tooth, our dentist will recommend a dental crown that is secured to a dental implant.
 This will provide patients with a permanent solution that is natural-looking.
 Patients will be able to maintain a normal oral hygiene routine and eat and speak with confidence.

 What is the best solution if I’m missing several or all of my teeth?

-If you are missing several or all of your teeth, Dr. Cobb may recommend a dental bridge secured by dental implants or dentures secured by dental implants.
+If you are missing several or all of your teeth, our dentist may recommend a dental bridge secured by dental implants or dentures secured by dental implants.
 A dental bridge is often used to replace several consecutively missing teeth.

 Dentures can be secured using strategically placed dental implants if you are missing a full set of teeth.
 Both options provide a patient with more structural support for the jaw and bite and require less maintenance.